The non-semisimple Kazhdan-Lusztig category for affine $\mathfrak{sl}_2$ at admissible levels: The universal property of KLk(sl2)

 The subcategory $\cT_\zeta\subseteq\cC(\zeta,\fsl_2)$ of tilting modules was first defined in \cite{An} in terms of certain filtrations and dual filtrations; however, as in \cite{Os}, one can also define $\cT_\zeta$ to be the smallest full monoidal subcategory of $\cC(\zeta,\mathfrak{sl}_2)$ which contains $\mathbf{X}$ and is closed under direct sums and direct summands.
 The indecomposable objects of $\cT_\zeta$ are labeled by their highest weights: for any weight $\lambda\in\ZZ_{\geq 0}$, there is an indecomposable module $T_\lambda$ such that $\lambda$ is the highest weight of $T_\lambda$; moreover, $\lambda$ occurs as a weight of $T_\lambda$ with multiplicity one, and every indecomposable module in $\cT_\zeta$ is isomorphic to some $T_\lambda$ \cite[Theorem 2.5]{An}.
 Since tensoring with $\mathbf{X}$ raises the highest weight of $T_\lambda$ by one, we have a decomposition

 for certain $n_\mu\in\ZZ_{\geq 0}$, with $n_{\lambda+1}=1$.

 To show that $\cT_\zeta$ is tensor equivalent to $\cP^k$, we will need the composition series structure (Loewy diagram) for each $T_\lambda$ and $P_\lambda$, as well as explicit formulas for $\mathbf{X}\otimes T_\lambda$.
-If the root of unity $\zeta$ has even order, these results can be found in \cite{BFGT}, though the notation used there is somewhat different from that used here.
-Some details in the odd order case can also be found throughout the quantum group literature; see for example \cite[Chapter 11.3]{CP}.
-The results we will need are summarized in the following two theorems; to make this paper more self-contained, we will sketch their proofs in Appendix \ref{app:tilting} using only results from the quantum group literature which are clearly stated for arbitrary roots of unity. \begin{thm} The indecomposable tilting and projective modules in $\cC(\zeta,\mathfrak{sl}_2)$ are as follows: \begin{enumerate} \item $T_m=L_m$ for $0\leq m\leq p-1$.
+If the root of unity $\zeta$ has even order, these results can be found in \cite[Sections 3 and 4]{BFGT}, though the notation used there is somewhat different from that used here.
+For general $\zeta$, we mainly use \cite{AT}, \cite{STWZ}, and \cite{Ne} as references.